SAP-samples/teched2023-XP264/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Subaccoount1_TrustConfiguration.png)

-5. Logon to your personal Identity Provider (SAP Cloud Identity service Trail Account).
+5. Logon to your personal Identity Provider - SCI Cockpit (SCI-SAP Cloud Identity service).

    Navigate in your Subaccoount to **Instance and Subscriptions**

    Click on the tile next to the subscribt application **Cloud Identity Services** which says **Go to Application** when you hover over it.
-   A new window opens with your Cloud Identity Services Trail Account.
-Bookmark the link for fast and quick access to the SCI (SAP Cloud Identity service ) cockpit.
+   A new window opens with your SAP Cloud Identity Services Trail Account Cockpit.
+Bookmark the link for fast and quick access to the **SCI cockpit**.

 ## Summary